 Finding the right wedding suit is no easy feat.
 There are a number of factors to consider, from the location and venue of a wedding, to the dress code and what your partner will let you get away with.
-There are unlimited options for unlimited budgets, so it can be tricky to know where to start.
-Wedding suits are big business after all – the global wedding wear market was valued at $58.4 billion in 2018, and while only around a fifth of that is in relation to menswear, that’s still big bucks and one hell of a lot of suits.
+But with unlimited options for unlimited budgets, it can be tricky to know where to start.
+Wedding suits are big business after all – the global wedding wear market was valued at over $65 billion in 2020, and while only around a fifth of that is in relation to menswear, that’s still big bucks and one hell of a lot of suits.

 So what do grooms need to look out for, and which brands should they keep an eye on?
 Here’s everything you need to know about buying wedding suits for men.